infovirtuel/Atera-Report-Generator/README.md

 # BUILD FROM SOURCE

+## Only do this if you know your way around compiling and python.
+Prebuilt binaries in the release section is recommended

 Copy the entire git repo locally

 pip install pyinstaller

-pyinstaller --onefile --icon=arg.png --add-data "images;images" "Atera Report Generator.py"
+pyinstaller --onefile --icon=arg.png --add-data "source;source" "Atera Report Generator.py"

 import and install the following modules if necessary: